plasmoidian/gaycatalog/content/Gay Short Movie/Hot legs.md

 "This is a film about taking responsibility for our actions and also about rejection..." says writer/director Luiz DeBarros.

 Some curiosity:
 This short gay movie was recorded in South Africa, both actors were young art students.
 David acted in several other movies like District 9, but I couldn�t find anything else about Gerrie.
-Too bad, he�s cute, don�t you think?
+Too bad, he's cute, don't you think?